burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```
 Documentation: [cpp reference details about inline specifier](https://en.cppreference.com/w/cpp/language/inline).

-> If you want to precisely understand exactly how the toolchain handles inline variables (i.e., in which object file this variable is defined), then please double-check with Toolchain documentation.
+> If you want to precisely understand exactly how the toolchain handles inline variables (i.e., in which object file this variable is defined) in situation when projects consist of several compiled libraries and binaries, then please double-check with Toolchain documentation.

 ## 11. The Exception Specification has been Removed

 The exception specification has been deprecated in C++11 and removed from C++17.

 Details: [Core Working Group about removing Deprecated Exception Specifications from C++17](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0003r5.html)